tchize/tchize.github.io/_pages/stomp-dos.md

 service remain.
 This mean the adverse party attacking this point does not have to keep the attack running.

+## Fix

+Spring has published an official fix.
+A sample code is provided in git at https://github.com/tchize/CVE-2022-22971  (branch upgrade).
+It shows the behavior of spring after the official fix.
+You basically get messages in the form

+> WARN 9234 --- [nboundChannel-9] o.s.m.s.s.StompBrokerRelayMessageHandler : Ignoring CONNECT in session c7b7a322-26c6-436e-af15-5c452517fc9c.
+Already connected.
+>
 ## Workaround

 If you can't upgrade your Spring (seriously?
 Upgrade it), you can work around the issue